itsJackok/WPR381_Dynamic-Community-Portal-Website-/README.md

 3. **Run app**
     npm run dev
 4. **Visiting the site**
-    Shift left-click to go to http://localhost:3000,
+    ctrl left-click to go to http://localhost:3000,
     or open the site in the browser

 ## Project Structure